What are Autism Spectrum Disorders?

 The underlying physiological causes of ASDs are currently not known.
 However, there is little doubt as to their genetic basis which causes changes in the pattern of brain development and function.
 Previous research has shown that ASDs are NOT caused by inadequate parenting, vaccinations or other medical interventions.
 Being a genetic condition means that ASDs tend to run in families and there is an increased chance (about 20%) of having another child with an ASD if there is already a child with an ASD in the family.
 ASDs are often associated with other conditions, including Fragile-X Syndrome, ADHD and/or developmental delay/intellectual disability.

 The only treatment for ASDs shown to be consistently effective is early intensive behavioural interventions (EIBI), which is only possible when a diagnosis occurs early in the child's life.
-OTARC has been researching early identification and diagnosis and has established the Early Assessment Clinic to provide diagnostic services for children up to 36 months.
-OTARC has also been instrumental in establishing the Government-funded Victorian Autism Specific Early Learning and Care Centre (ASELCC) which provides early intervention services for preschool children with ASD and their families.
+OTARC has been researching early identification and diagnosis and has been instrumental in establishing the Government-funded Victorian Autism Specific Early Learning and Care Centre (ASELCC) which provides early intervention services for preschool children with ASD and their families.

 EIBI seeks to address the child's behavioural, social and communication difficulties with various programs, the most effective of which include some form of Applied Behavioural Analysis (ABA).
 The Early Start Denver Model is one of these programs, and this is the method of intervention implemented at the Victorian ASELCC.